TRaSH-Guides/Guides/RadarrV3/Collection-of-Custom-Formats-for-RadarrV3.md

 > Meaning: Quality Profile trumps Custom Formats !!!

 With the coming of Radarr V3 Custom Formats are much more advanced/powerful than with v0.2, although this also means a Custom Format is much more complicated to setup.
-So I decided to use more screenshots for the basic setups to make it as easy as possible.

 ------